 500+ Words Essay On Republic Day (26 January) for Students and Children

 Republic Day is celebrated on 26th January every year.
 This day is celebrated with fervour and pride across India.
 On this day, the Constitution of India came into effect.
 It marks the day when India got truly independent and attained the historic Purna Swaraj.
 We became a sovereign, secular, socialist, democratic republic country on 26 January 1950, almost three years post-independence.
-Here, we have provided an Essay on Republic Day.
-Students can go through it to get an idea on how to write an essay on Republic Day during the exam.
+Here, we have provided a Republic Day Essay.
+Students can go through this Republic Day Essay to get an idea of how to write an essay on Republic Day during the exam.
 Then, they can try to write an essay in their own words.
 They can also practise CBSE Essays on different topics similar to Republic Day Essay to gain command in essay writing.

 History of Republic Day